VISITING MARGOT VAN SPAANDONK IN ABU DHABI:

 M: “Interesting, to say the least.
 In my first year I went to countries such as Afghanistan, which was a very exciting experience.
 The way in which people do business and engage with each other was very different.
 I didn't have any experiences as an expat, so I didn't really know what was going to happen until I was in the middle of it.
 I feel that it's super important to understand the local culture right away, understand how and why people do what they do, how they work etc. and make sure you fit in, because at the end of the day you are a guest in another country.”

 Y: And just like in your earlier career, you ended up with a facilities management organization again.
-Can you tell me a bit more about what you expect as far as developments in the facility management sector in the Middle East for the next couple of years?
+Can you tell me a bit more about developments?
+What do you expect in the facility management sector in the Middle East for the next couple of years?

 Y: What will be the primary focus point for the next couple of years?

 M: “If we look at The Netherlands, we see that facilities management is developed in a way that operations is extremely efficient in keeping costs as low as possible while maintaining quality at a high level.
-I think there’s an opportunity for us to do the same.
-We also want to develop our technical facilities management so that we can achieve an even higher quality level while keeping the costs under control.”
+I think there's an opportunity for us to do the same.
+We also want to develop our technical facilities management.
+That that helps us achieve an even higher quality level while keeping the costs under control.”

 Y: Finally, what would be your tip for others wanting to move to a different country?